Codeception/Codeception/CONTRIBUTING.md

 Breaking features and major improvements should be sent into `master`.
 When you send PRs to master, they will be added to release cycle only when the next stable branch is started.

+## Tests

-Check also the "tests/README.md" to learn more about the available internal Codeception tests.
+Check the ["tests/README.md"](tests/README.md) to learn how to run and write Codeception internal tests.

 ## Documentation